V. K. N.

-Vadakkke Koottala Narayanankutty Nair, commonly known as V.K.N.
-(7 April 1929 – 25 January 2004), was a prominent Malayalam writer, noted mainly for his highbrow satire.
+Vadakkke Koottala Narayanankutty Nair, known professionally as VKN, (7 April 1929 – 25 January 2004), was a prominent Malayalam writer, noted mainly for his highbrow satire.
 He wrote novels, short stories and political commentaries.
 His works are noted for their multi-layered humour, trenchant criticism of the socio-political classes and ability to twist the meanings of words contextually and lend a touch of magic to his language.